jnchapman101/jnchapman.github.io/_research/working/poorlaw/main.markdown

 ---
 ---

 #### Democracy, Redistribution, and Inequality: Evidence from the English Poor Law.
+_Revise and Resubmit at the Journal of the European Economic Association_

 [Working Paper]({{ site.baseurl }}{% link assets/pdf/poorLaw.pdf %})